Cotovich/to_do_app/to_do.md

 - create friends table
     I need to have an opportunity to connect users to each other via friends table has many friends (self reference through additional table)
+- separate table for friendship requests
-- friend must see friends requests
+- friend must see friendship requests
 - allow users to add friends to the lists
 - friends must be able to see lists

+- lists has many users (additional table)